olitomlinson/TechDebtTriageFramework/README.md

 The `New` label is applied so it can be easily identified in the next triage sesison.

+## Schedule

+The team as as whole will come together on a regular candance.
+Monthly works well, but change as neccessary.
+This coming together of the team is called the triage session.
+It can be done remotely or in person, or a mix.

-## Assessment
+## Triage Session

-During the triage session, new and existing issues that are not yet fully refined will be explored, assessed, and further refined to produce the following outcomes
+During each triage session, new and existing issues that are not yet fully refined will be explored, assessed, and further refined to produce the following outcomes

 1. Domains affected
 2. Impacts (Characteristics) have been identified